Biden Suspends Deportations, Stops 'Remain In Mexico' Policy

 Karen Tumlin, founder of the Justice Action Center, an organization providing legal aid to immigrants, called the step to end MPP "huge."

-Tumlin wrote on Twitter that, "It confirms the Biden-Harris commitment to restoring dignity to our asylum system.
+Tumlin wrote on Twitter, "It confirms the Biden-Harris commitment to restoring dignity to our asylum system.
 Here's to the next, critical steps to remedy the inhumane impacts of this shameful program."

 However, immigration hard-liners such as the Federation for American Immigration Reform are already set to oppose the Biden administration's immigration plan.